 My Japanese friend RIMAKO TAKEUCHI approached me when I was working at a world Rhythmic Gymnastics Championships and in broken English made it clear that she too wanted to work in the same way as me.
 We stayed in touch and were destined to meet many times, mostly at Rhythmic Gymnastics events where her photography outshone just about any one else’s work.
 Breaking into a man’s world in Japan was a very tough challenge for her and it upset me a lot to see younger, less experienced and talented men promoted ahead of her but she stuck with it and is now finally getting the recognition and accolades her work deserves.

 4. Sometimes in life you meet people who have an incredible capacity for work and who go about it with spirit and enthusiasm, inspiring others as they do so.
 Such a one is Mike Tette (formerly of Kodak), who when I first met him was Manager of the Olympic Photographic Press Centre and in overall charge of the vast film processing operation that was provided for us.
 I first met him in 1988 at the Calgary Winter Olympic Games.
 Not only was he one of the first staff on duty and the last to leave but he was always cheerful (even under extreme pressure), supportive and always interested in the work of the photographers covering the Games and the challenges they faced.
 Mike rose up the ranks in Kodak and ultimately took on an impressive job heading up marketing and advertising issues for the Games as well as organising photographic services.
 Thanks to him my first book ‘Gymnastics – The Art of Sport’ received sponsorship from Kodak without which it would not have been published.
+Sadly Mike died in 2018 after a lengthy and courageous battle with illness and surgery.
+Rest in peace Mike.
 I shall always remember Mike for his good humour, the support he showed to his staff and his willingness to be there when needed.